 \subsection{Model Architecture}

-We adapt the model architecture in FACT~\cite{dillen2025fact} to our PCMR task by using multiscale attention to fuse alignment-related features.
-See the illustration in Fig.~\ref{fig:method}.
-First, we follow \cite{dillen2025fact} to extract global features and local features in local neighborhoods at multiple scales.
-Afterwards, both types of features are concatenated and cross-attended to extract scale-wise attention score.
-The attention score is then used as a weighting factor for multiscale features before passing into a point transformer and regression head for the final prediction.
-Our model is then trained with an $l_2$ loss.
+We adapt the FACT architecture~\cite{dillen2025fact} to the PCMR task by using multiscale attention to fuse alignment-related features, see Fig.~\ref{fig:method}.
+Following \cite{dillen2025fact}, we extract global and local neighbourhood features at multiple scales.
+These features are then concatenated and cross-attended to extract scale-wise attention weights.
+The weights are then used to reweight the multiscale features before passing to a point transformer and regression head for the final prediction.
+Training uses an $l_2$ loss.